huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_subnet.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) Specifies tThe region in which to create the vpc subnet.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the vpc subnet.
 If omitted, the provider-level region will be used.
-Changing this creates a new Subnet.
+Changing this creates a new subnet.

 * `name` - (Required, String) Specifies the subnet name.
 The value is a string of 1 to 64 characters that can contain letters, digits, underscores (_), and hyphens (-).

 * `cidr` - (Required, String, ForceNew) Specifies the network segment on which the subnet resides.
 The value must be in CIDR format and within the CIDR block of the VPC.
 The subnet mask cannot be greater than 28.
-Changing this creates a new Subnet.
+Changing this creates a new subnet.

 * `gateway_ip` - (Required, String, ForceNew) Specifies the gateway of the subnet.
 The value must be a valid IP address in the subnet segment.
-Changing this creates a new Subnet.
+Changing this creates a new subnet.

 * `vpc_id` - (Required, String, ForceNew) Specifies the ID of the VPC to which the subnet belongs.
-Changing this creates a new Subnet.
+Changing this creates a new subnet.

 * `description` - (Optional, String) Specifies supplementary information about the subnet.
 The value is a string of no more than 255 characters and cannot contain angle brackets (< or >).